 - It will be named as Unknown device.
 From its right-click context menu Uninstall the annoying driver.

 - The action will be sufficient re-install the driver itself.

 Incompatibility of the Hardware

 Many times, this trouble arises because of the unsuited hardware.
 It implies you have strived to run a wrong hardware forcefully on a version of Windows that is not suitable for it.
-In case, this situation occurs, it is solicited for explore the manufacturer’s web page and inspect whether the determined model of the hardware is suitable according to the version of OS you are running.
+In case, this situation occurs, it is solicited to explore the manufacturer’s web page and inspect whether the determined model of the hardware is suitable according to the version of OS you are running.
 The strategy for eradicating the compatibility trouble is also elaborated in most of the cases.

 Latest Version of BIOS

 Variant circumstances that lead to the occurrence of KMODE Exception Not Handled in Windows 10 is the obsolete version of BIOS.
 This situation implies that you must have to update the out of date BIOS.
 Each PC holds a distinct way of updating the BIOS.
 Start with writing down the BIOS version number and manufacturer details and further execute a search of the same on internet and read the right method of updating the same.